-Unlike the usual Instagram messages which are visible to the public, Instagram Stories messages can only be seen by the person you send them to.
-They’re also directly attached to the story you messaged about, so they’ll disappear within 24 hours too.
+Unlike the usual Instagram messages which are visible to the public, Instagram Stories messages are sent directly to the person you send them to.
+They’re also directly attached to the story you messaged about, so they’ll disappear within 24 hours along with the story.

-- Navigate to your profile and click the “Settings” icon, which looks like a little gear in the top-right hand corner of your screen.
+- Navigate to your profile and right-swipe to expose the “Settings” icon, which looks like a little gear.

-- Now go to your list of followers and find whichever person is bothering you.
+- Now navigate to your list of followers and find the person you want to block.